-To help, here are some three tips to effectively communicate and present ideas around adopting the circular economy.
+To help, here are three tips to effectively communicate and present circular economy ideas.

 1. Understand who you need to influence

-Work out who you need to educate and influence about the circular economy.
-Getting your manager (or fellow board members) onboard first is a good start.
-Then you’ll need to do some detective work to target other people in the business.
+You need to understand who in your business you’ll need to educate and influence about the circular economy.
+Getting your manager on-board first is a good start.
+But you’ll need some detective work about other people in the company.

-People in other departments will be likely to have different priorities – you’ll need insight into the different understandings of the circular economy that senior management, operations, procurement, innovation, and marketing functions may have.
+People in different departments will have different priorities – you’ll need insight into the different understandings of the circular economy that senior management, operations, procurement, innovation and marketing functions may have.

 2. What does the circular economy mean for your business internally and externally?

-The circular economy has become mainstream and many positive messages are coming out from businesses, governments and trade/professional bodies.
+The circular economy has become mainstream and many positive messages are coming from businesses, governments, and trade and professional bodies.

 You need to ensure the relevant people understand this.

-For example, you may have environment and social targets you need to meet or values you want to protect, such as designing out waste and pollution.
+You may have environment and social targets you need to meet, for example, or values you want to protect, such as designing out waste and pollution.

 3. Understand what circular economy strategy you need to implement

-With the circular economy, look for practical solutions to problems that already exist, and new opportunities that you wouldn’t get via a linear economy.
+Look for practical problems to resolve and new opportunities that you wouldn’t get with a linear economy approach.

-Make sure you understand what ideas could help with your existing challenges and opportunities – highlight the benefits of new approaches and the downsides of current ones.
+Make sure you understand what ideas could help with your existing challenges and opportunities – highlight the benefits of new approaches and the limitations of current ones.

-Build a circular economy story – the shortcomings of a linear economy and the value you can create.
-Create an argument on why your manufacturing firm need to change.
+Build a circular economy story, highlighting the shortcomings of a linear economy and the value you can create.
+Build an argument on why your firm needs to change.
 And address any misconceptions people may have.

-When it comes to activating your circular economy strategy, start small – come up with trials and pilots to prove the benefits – and move quickly.
+When it comes to activating your strategy, start small and move quickly – come up with trials and pilots to prove the benefits of adopting the circular economy within your business.

 Discrete manufacturing in a changing world